SoundWire Audio Communication System

 · Set a small buffer size (8 - 16k, or with pro mode on 40 - 60 ms).
 If you notice audio glitches then increase the buffer size or turn on compression.

 · On Android 4.2 or later check whether your Android device supports low latency audio by clicking the Android Native Audio option in app settings.
-If a message appears which says “Your Android device supports low-latency audio at 44.1/48.0 kHz” ensure native audio is set to "Auto".
+If a message appears which says “Your Android device supports low-latency audio at 44.1/48.0 kHz” then ensure native audio is set to "Auto" (or native always).
 If the indicated audio sample rate is not the same as being used by your SoundWire server (44.1 or 48.0 kHz) then in Windows 7/8/10 change your output device (speaker) sample rate using the Windows Sound control panel.
 On Linux or RPi set the SOUNDWIRE_SERVER_SAMPLE_RATE environment variable to 44100 or 48000.
 See Selecting 48 kHz / 44.1 kHz Audio under Advanced Settings, below, for more information.

 · If your phone or tablet does not support low latency audio, try the Android Native Audio option set to Auto or Standard and choose whichever setting appears to give lower latency according to your ear (not numbers shown on screen).
 If you do not see the Android Native Audio option under Device settings then native audio is not supported on your device.